Mentors meet once a month to

 8. Continuously Developing your Skills

-A Diploma Mentor is expected to continue designing, recording those designs, be updated on current events and developments within the NPA, have an up to date Learning Pathway and to attend Continuous Professional Development (CPD) days at least once a year.
+A Diploma Mentor is expected to continue designing, recording those designs, be updated on current events and developments within the NPA, have an updated Learning Pathway.

 9. Temporary leave